Find Cheap Motorcycle Insurance Quotes in Your Area

 Mopeds, scooters and motorized bicycles are each defined and treated differently by California law.
-In California, scooters and motorized bikes can be operated on the road without being registered with the DMV, and you don’t need a motorcycle-specific license.
-Mopeds, on the other hand, need to be registered and the driver needs to carry a M1 or M2 license.
-You also need to have liability insurance to operate a moped on California roads.
+In California, you don't need a motorcycle-specific license or DMV registration for scooters and motorized bikes.
+Riding a moped, on the other hand, requires both valid registration and an M1 or M2 license.
+Operating a moped on California roads also requires liability insurance.

-In California, a motorized scooter, also referred to as an electric scooter, is defined as having:
+In California, a motorized scooter (also called an electric scooter) is defined as a vehicle that has:

 - Two wheels

-- A floorboard that can be stood on while riding the scooter
+- A floorboard that can be stood upon while riding

 - A motor that powers the vehicle

-While a motorized scooter can have a driver’s seat, this isn’t a defining feature of a scooter under California law.
+A motorized scooter can have a seat for the operator, but this isn’t a defining feature of a scooter under California law.

-You can operate a scooter with any class of driver’s license in California; you don’t need a license specific to scooters, but you still do need to have a driver’s license.
-And while motorized scooters are street-legal vehicles, they do not need to be registered with the DMV or carry license plates.
+You can operate a scooter with any class of driver’s license in California.
+This means that you don’t need a license specifically for scooters, but you do need to have a regular driver’s license.
+And while motorized scooters are street-legal, they don't need to be registered with the DMV or carry license plates.

-While on the road, motorized scooter riders need to obey the same traffic and safety laws as any other vehicle.
+While on the road, motorized scooter riders need to obey the same traffic and safety laws as all other vehicles.
 However, there are also some scooter-specific restrictions in California:

 - The driver needs to wear a U.S. Department of Transportation-compliant helmet at all times.

 - Scooters can’t be ridden on roads with a speed limit greater than 25 miles per hour, unless there is a bike lane, in which case the scooter can only be ridden within it.